ast-grep/ast-grep.github.io/website/guide/scan-project.md

 Let's explore its power to run scan on your code repository in a scalable way!

-`sg scan` is the command you can use to run multiple rules against your repository so that you don't need to pass pattern query to your command line every time.
+`ast-grep scan` is the command you can use to run multiple rules against your repository so that you don't need to pass pattern query to your command line every time.

 However, to ast-grep's scan need some scaffolding for project setup.
 We will walk through the process in this guide.

 :::tip
-`sg scan` requires at least one file and one directory to work:
+`ast-grep scan` requires at least one file and one directory to work:
 * `sgconfig.yml`, the [project configuration](/reference/sgconfig.html) file
 * a directory storing rule files, usually `rules/`
 :::

 ## Create Scaffolding

-To set up ast-grep's scanning, you can simply run the command `sg new` in the root directory of your repository.
+To set up ast-grep's scanning, you can simply run the command `ast-grep new` in the root directory of your repository.
 You will be guided with a series of interactive questions, like the following:

 ```markdown
 No sgconfig.yml found.
 Creating a new ast-grep project...